khulnasoft/integrations-core/ecs_fargate/README.md

 ##### Web UI Replica Service

 1. Log in to your [AWS Web Console][4] and navigate to the ECS section.
 If needed, create a cluster with the **Networking only** cluster template.
-2. Choose the cluster to run the Datadog Agent on.
+2. Choose the cluster to run the Khulnasoft Agent on.
 3. On the **Services** tab, click the **Create** button.
 4. For **Launch type**, choose **FARGATE**.
 5. For **Task Definition**, select the task created in the previous steps.